mcsrainbow/mcsrainbow.github.io/en/about/index.md

 - [x] Tiny Habits: The Small Changes That Change Everything
 - [ ] The Lean Startup
 - [ ] How to Read a Book: The Classic Guide to Intelligent Reading
-- [ ] Being Logical: A Guide to Good Thinking
 - [ ] The Crowd: A Study of the Popular Mind
 - [ ] A brief history of time : from the Big Bang to black holes
 - [ ] The Body: A Guide for Occupants